-I like to use annualised readings, so I easily can compare the market returns to the quality of my indicator signals.
+I like to use annualized readings, so I easily can compare the market returns to the quality of my indicator signals.
 Therefore the average percentage daily market move after a signal has occurred is multiplied by the number of trading days.
-This I will call the annualised indicator return.
+This I will call the annualized indicator return.

 Stochastic and S&P 500